duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 Entity Framework Code First allows you to use your own domain classes to represent the model which EF relies on to perform querying, change tracking and updating functions.
 Code first leverages a programming pattern referred to as convention over configuration.
 What this means is that code first will assume that your classes follow the conventions that EF uses.
 In that case, EF will be able to work out the details it needs to do its job.
 However, if your classes do not follow those conventions, you have the ability to add configurations to your classes to provide EF with the information it needs.

 Code first gives you two ways to add these configurations to your classes.
-One is using simple attributes called DataAnnotations and the other is using code first?s Fluent API, which provides you with a way to describe configurations imperatively, in code.
+One is using simple attributes called DataAnnotations and the other is using code first's Fluent API, which provides you with a way to describe configurations imperatively, in code.

-This article will focus on using DataAnnotations (in the System.ComponentModel.DataAnnotations namespace) to configure your classes ? highlighting the most commonly needed configurations.
+This article will focus on using DataAnnotations (in the System.ComponentModel.DataAnnotations namespace) to configure your classes highlighting the most commonly needed configurations.
 DataAnnotations are also understood by a number of .NET applications, such as ASP.NET MVC which allows these applications to leverage the same annotations for client-side validations.

 ## The model

-I?ll demonstrate code first DataAnnotations with a simple pair of classes: Blog and Post.
+I'll demonstrate code first DataAnnotations with a simple pair of classes: Blog and Post.

 ```
     public class Blog
     {
-    ??? public int Id { get; set; }
+    public int Id { get; set; }
-    ??? public string Title { get; set; }
+    public string Title { get; set; }
-    ??? public string BloggerName { get; set;}
+    public string BloggerName { get; set;}
-    ??? public virtual ICollection<Post> Posts { get; set; }
+    public virtual ICollection<Post> Posts { get; set; }
     }

     public class Post
     {
-    ??? public int Id { get; set; }
+    public int Id { get; set; }
-    ??? public string Title { get; set; }
+    public string Title { get; set; }
-    ??? public DateTime DateCreated { get; set; }
+    public DateTime DateCreated { get; set; }
-    ??? public string Content { get; set; }
+    public string Content { get; set; }
-    ??? public int BlogId { get; set; }
+    public int BlogId { get; set; }
-    ??? public ICollection<Comment> Comments { get; set; }
+    public ICollection<Comment> Comments { get; set; }
     }
 ```